markofu/workshop/README.md

 -- Practical usage of the tools, primarily due to replaying the packet captures in this github repository with tcpreplay

+-- I'd like to use a DVWA installation on the same VM as `Security Onion` to show some alerts happening in real-time but I'm not sure if we'll have time.

 *After Bsides*

-- Spread the word about Security Onion
+- Spread the word about `Security Onion`

-- Continue playing with Security Onion
+- Continue playing with `Security Onion`

-- Give thanks to Doug Burks, Scott Runnels and the various folk who help with Security Onion!
+- Give thanks to Doug Burks, Scott Runnels and the many other various folk who help with `Security Onion`!